benoitpas/aoc-2019-haskell/README.md

 # Day 12
 Here using small functions to decompose the problem works really well.
 Actually, I even manage to implement a solution which could work with any number of dimensions, not just 3.
 As [Erik Meijer](https://en.wikipedia.org/wiki/Erik_Meijer_(computer_scientist)) said, [let the types guide you](https://twitter.com/headinthebox/status/543919077752729600).
 To store the point coordinates and velocity, I hesitated between arrays and list of lists.
 Finally I choose lists as they are better supported in Haskell and made the code more readable.

+The main difficulty for part 2 is that a brute force approach cannot work to find the size of the repeat cycle.
+Luckily each dimension is independent, so we can find the cycle size for each dimension and then find the combined cycle.
+For that we used a 'reduce' function similar to the one developped in the solution for Day 3.